-With new liquor control laws in 1934, Ontario introduced or at least enshrined as a cultural touchstone the hotel beverage room.
-Since 1927, sale of liquor and beer through government stores and authorized beer warehouses (forerunner of today’s Brewers’ Retail aka The Beer Store) was lawful, but public drinking of regular strength beer in the province did not resume until the beverage room system was authorized.
+With new liquor control laws in 1934 Ontario introduced what became a cultural touchstone: the hotel beverage room.
+The sale of liquor and beer in government stores and authorized beer warehouses (now The Beer Store) had been lawful since 1927, but the 1934 changes permitted licensed taverns which sold full-strength beer.

-In the 1930s and ’40s journalism regularly investigated the new beverage rooms.
+In the 1930s and ’40s Toronto journalism regularly investigated these haunts.
 Maclean’s magazine ran major features in 1934 and 1945.
-You may read here Morley Murray’s crisp report of December 1, 1945, notable for its scope and “just the facts ma’am” style, as much of North American journalism then.
+You may read, here, Morley Murray’s crisp report of December 1, 1945, notable for its scope and “just the facts, ma’am” style, as much journalism was then.

-In August 1946 Lex Schrag authored three pieces in Toronto’s The Globe and Mail, each successively on the Customer, the Hotelman, and the Law.
-Sadly he omitted the Beer, but as Murray’s piece shows too, this was the last of the many things to think about when considering the beverage room of Ontario.
-Schrag did advert briefly to beer, in the sense that with rationing still in force it was often too green from lack of age.
-Short of that, no discussion was allowed to the type of beer consumed: colour, style, temperature, taste characteristics, none of it mattered.
+In August 1946 Lex Schrag wrote three pieces for Toronto’s The Globe and Mail, successively entitled the Customer, the Hotelman, and the Law.
+Sadly he omitted the Beer, but as Murray’s piece shows too, beer per se was last on the list when considering the beverage room.

-It is against this background that the exhibition of a functioning English pub of charming decor at the 1949 Canadian International Trade Fair must be considered, as its 1969 follow-up at British Week in Canada, both mentioned in my recent postings.
+It is against this background that an operating English pub at the 1949 Canadian International Trade Fair in Toronto must be considered.
+The same applies to a similar pub in 1969, part of British Week in Canada.
+I discussed both these in recent posts here.

-The advertisement above is from November 1957, in Maclean’s again, and reflects the succeeding era.
-The elegant home setting is notable.
-As the beverage room of the ’50s and ’60s still largely retained its anodyne, 1934 form brewers used home and recreational backdrops, with the most elegant suiting their most aspirational brands.
+The advertisement above, from November 1957, appeared in Maclean’s and reflected an immediate post- 1930s/40s atmosphere.
+The elegant home setting may be noted.
+As the beverage room still largely retained its anodyne, 1934 form, brewers used home and recreational backdrops to vaunt their most aspirational brands.

-Note, too, how the drumbeat of “light” is emphasized, later crowned by the technological achievement (?) of light beer, still after all a major force in national beer sales.
+Note the drumbeat of “light”, later crowned by the technological achievement (?) of light beer, a major force still in national beer sales.

-Note re images: The first image above was drawn from Maclean’s archives, here.
-The second was drawn from sootoday.com, here.
-All intellectual property in the sources belongs solely to their lawful owners, as applicable.
-Images are used for educational and historical purposes.
+Note re images: The first image above was drawn from Maclean magazine’s archives, here.
+The second was drawn from the website sootoday.com.
+All intellectual property therein belongs solely to the lawful owners, as applicable.
+Images used for educational and historical purposes.
 All feedback welcomed.